-Sixty-three sample consumers, or in the case of minors, their parents, were interviewed and/or observed at their CCFs, day programs, or in independent living settings.
+Sixty-six sample consumers, or in the case of minors, their parents, were interviewed and/or observed at their CCFs, day programs, or in independent living settings.
 The monitoring team observed that all of the consumers were in good health and were treated with dignity and respect.
+All of the interviewed consumers/parents indicated that they were satisfied with their services, health and choices.